 Students with medical documentation may be granted a medical withdrawal for the term and will receive a mark of "W" in all courses, unless the attendance policy was violated prior to the medical problem.
 A medical withdrawal extends to all the courses in the term and not to individual courses.
-Students from the Center for Professional Advancement in need of a medical withdrawal must contact Dr. Deborah Lung, Director of Graduate Student Development and Academic Success at deborah.lung@pfeiffer.edu.
+Students from the Center for Professional Advancement in need of a medical withdrawal must contact Dr. Joanne Zukowski, Director of Graduate/Adult Student Development and Academic Success at joanne.zukowski@pfeiffer.edu.
 Misenheimer and RCC students must contact the dean of students at (704) 463-3400.

-WITHDRAWAL FROM THE UNIVERSITY DUE TO MILITARY CALL-UP - UNDERGRADUATE STUDENTS
+WITHDRAWAL FROM THE UNIVERSITY DUE TO MILITARY CALL-UP - UNDERGRADUATESTUDENTS